codecarrotlabs/blog.codecarrot.net/_posts/tips/text-editor/2017-09-17-sublime-text-3-0-released-for-download.md

 author: yashumittal
 title: Sublime text 3.0 Released for Download
 date: 2017-09-17 17:50:30
-categories: code
+categories: tips
-tags: text-editor coding developing programing sublime sublime-text
+tags: text-editor tips developing programing sublime sublime-text
 description: There is some good news for lovers of the popular code editor, Sublime Text, as it has released the new final version of Sublime
 image: http://blog.codecarrot.net/images/1582459dribbble_shot.png
 ---